elegant-scipy/elegant-scipy/sphinx/content/ch6.md

 L = D - C
 ```

-The vertical coordinates in Fig 2 are given by arranging nodes such that, on
+The vertical coordinates in [Fig 2][worm_fig2] are given by arranging nodes such that, on
 average, neurons are as close as possible to "just above" their downstream
 neighbors.
 Varshney _et al_ call this measure "processing depth," and it's
 obtained by solving a linear equation involving the Laplacian.
 We use